Lead chamber process: History

 In the reaction chambers, nitric oxide reacts with oxygen to produce nitrogen dioxide.
 Liquid from the bottom of the chambers is diluted and pumped to the top of the chamber, and sprayed downward in a fine mist.
 Sulfur dioxide and nitrogen dioxide are absorbed in the liquid, and react to form sulfuric acid and nitric oxide.
 The liberated nitric oxide is sparingly soluble in water, and returns to the gas in the chamber where it reacts with oxygen in the air to reform nitrogen dioxide.
 Some percentage of the nitrogen oxides is sequestered in the reaction liquor as nitrosylsulfuric acid and as nitric acid, so fresh nitric oxide must be added as the process proceeds.
 Later versions of chamber plants included a high-temperature Glover tower to recover the nitrogen oxides from the chamber liquor, while concentrating the chamber acid to as much as 78% H_{2}SO_{4}.
 Exhaust gases from the chambers are scrubbed by passing them into a tower, through which some of the Glover acid flows over broken tile.
 Nitrogen oxides are absorbed to form nitrosylsulfuric acid, which is then returned to the Glover tower to reclaim the oxides of nitrogen.

 Sulfuric acid produced in the reaction chambers is limited to about 35% concentration.
 At higher concentrations, nitrosylsulfuric acid precipitates upon the lead walls in the form of 'chamber crystals', and is no longer able to catalyze the oxidation reactions.

 Chemistry

-Sulfur dioxide is generated by burning elemental sulfur or by roasting pyritic ore in a current of air: